sandialabs/sceptre-phenix-apps/README.md

 will instead use the tap of the `IF0` interface for the `monitor` VM as the mirror destination.

-> **NOTE**: the `mirror` app is currently not namespace aware, and will fail
-> miserably if two different experiments use the same name for a VM that
-> mirrored traffic is to be sent to.
-This will be addressed in a future
-> version of the app.

 ### Additional apps

 - [caldera](src/python/phenix_apps/apps/caldera)